ztomasze/sdnd/Combat/Actions/Attack.md

 Make a weapon attack.

-### free draw
+### in hand

-You can draw the weapon used or any (non-Loading) ammo needed as part of the attack (assuming it is handy and not buried in your pack).
+You need the requisite weapon in hand, so you may need to [[Manipulate]] to draw it first.
+You can freely draw any ammo needed from a quiver.

 ### target's location